KVSSSURYA/Final_FRT_Pro7/README.md

 # Final_FRT_Pro7
-This is web site of proclinic website created by KVSS Surya
+My Project Is A Website Named ProClinic.
+This Is A Front End Website.

-Microsoft-Future-Ready-Talent-Internship-Project This is Front End website
+#Microsoft-Future-Ready-Talent-Internship-Project

 Web Technologies used: HTML, CSS, JS.